Bean061/Bean061.github.io/_pages/about.md

 Welcome
 ======
 I am a postdoctral research associate in Drs.
 Jones lab at UNC-Chapel Hill.
 I am intestested in plant evolutionary biology.
-Currently, I am working on grasses and rashes genomic comparison under different environments.
+Currently, I am working on grasses and rushes genomic comparison under different environments.

 My Ph.D. thesis was foucused on phylogenomics, molecular systematics, biogeography, and population genetics; with emphases on the disjunct plant taxa in eastern Asia and eastern North America.